1963 Chicago mayoral election: Result

 Daley saw overwhelming support in predominantly African American wards on the city's south and west sides.
 Adamowski defeated Daley in ethnically white wards by a three to one margin.
 Daley only won due to his overwhelming support from the city's black voters.
 Over half of Daley's vote came from black voters.
 Daley received 81% of the black vote, but only 49% of the white vote.
-The severity of Daley's decline in support with white voters, however, was partly aided by Adamowski's strong support among his fellow Poles.
+The severity of Daley's decline in support among white voters, however, was partly aided by Adamowski's strong support among his fellow Poles.